Statsomat/BayesTwoProp/documents/Content.md

 - Start with Issue 1,2,3.

-- Pick up issues, work on them and resolve them.
+- Pick up further issues, work on them and resolve them.